Kumzar: Geography

 Kumzar is located in the Musandam Governorate of Oman, and is the country's northernmost inland population center.
 It is located on the coastline, facing the Strait of Hormuz, and is situated between the inlets of a canyon.

 Kumzar is an isolated village.
 With no road linking it to the nearest town of Khasab, it is only accessible by boat.

 History

-Kumzar has been inhabited for approximately 500 years. although exact records are difficult.
+Kumzar has been inhabited for approximately 500 years.
+Although exact records are difficult.
 Early Portuguese maps of the area highlight a settlement in the area.

 Demographics and culture

 The village has around 3000 inhabitants, and the majority of families have several children, with an average of 5-6 children per family.

 Religion and language

 The Kumzari people practice the religion of Islam, but have a distinct culture from the Arabs in the rest of Oman.

 The isolated location of the village has harboured a separate language, Kumzari.
-The language is a blend of 45 languages, including Arabic, Persian, English and Hindi.
+The language is a Southwestern Iranian language that has been influenced by up to 45 languages, including Arabic, Larestani, English and Hindi.